ropensci/roweb3/content/blog/2025-07-23-news-july-2025/index.md

     -   Work on some figures and plots for your own work;
     -   Explore ways of making publication-ready plots in R;
     -   Chat with Emi Tanaka about making publication-ready plots in R.
--   Tuesday September 9th, 14:00 European Central (12:00 UTC), ["Improving accessibility in your work](/events/coworking-2025-09/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Silvia Canelón](/author/silvia-canel%C3%B3n/).
+-   Tuesday September 9th, 14:00 European Central (12:00 UTC), ["Improving accessibility in your work"](/events/coworking-2025-09/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Silvia Canelón](/author/silvia-canel%C3%B3n/).
     -   Explore where you might improve accessibility in your work;
     -   Start making changes to improve accessibility;
-    -   Chat with Silvia Canelón about accessibility.
+    -   Chat with Silvia Canelón about tools and techniques for improving accessibility.
+-   Tuesday October 7th, 09:00 Americas Pacific (16:00 UTC), ["Ship your R package to the R-multiverse!"](/events/coworking-2025-10/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Will Landau](/author/will-landau).
+    -   Learn more about the [R-multiverse](https://r-multiverse.org/);
+    -   Submit your package to the [R-multiverse](https://r-multiverse.org/);
+    -   Chat with Will Landau, and learn more about the R-multiverse and how to submit your package.

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!